react-navigation/react-navigation.github.io/versioned_docs/version-8.x/icons.md

 ### [React Native Vector Icons](https://github.com/oblador/react-native-vector-icons)

-The React Native Vector Icons library provides a large set of icons.
-However, these icons are rendered using custom fonts, which are not supported in most native navigation components such as tab bars or headers.
+The React Native Vector Icons library provides various sets of font icons.
+Font icons cannot be used directly in most native navigation components such as tab bars or headers.
+But they can be [rasterized into images](https://github.com/oblador/react-native-vector-icons?tab=readme-ov-file#usage-as-png-imagesource-object) and used with the `type: 'image'` option.

-As an alternative, you can [rasterize the icon into an image source](https://github.com/oblador/react-native-vector-icons?tab=readme-ov-file#usage-as-png-imagesource-object).
-This image can then be used as an icon in such components using the `type: 'image'` option.
+To do this, install the appropriate icon package, such as `@react-native-vector-icons/lucide`, then install `@react-native-vector-icons/get-image` and rebuild the app.

-First, install the appropriate icon package, such as `@react-native-vector-icons/lucide`, along with `@react-native-vector-icons/get-image`.
-Then rebuild the app and use `getImageSourceSync` to create the image source:
+Now you can use the `getImageSourceSync` to create the image:

 ```js
 import { Lucide } from '@react-native-vector-icons/lucide';